 Camps Bay is a suburb where the main draw is the beautiful beach with fine white sand.
 Several posh restaurants line up along the beach promenade.

-The beach at Bloubergstrand, another movie location from Cape Town Cops where Orlando Bloom faces off against some thugs.
+Take a walk on the beach in Bloubergstrand, another movie location from Cape Town Cops where Orlando Bloom faces off against some thugs.

 South Africa is famous for its wine production.
 Groot Constantia, the oldest vineyard in the country with their award-winning Sauvignon Blanc, is relatively close to the city.